Chocolate / Vegan Chocolate Ganache (3 Ingredients)

 Ingredients

-• 200 grams (7 oz) dark chocolate
+• 200 grams (7 oz.) dark chocolate 70% cocoa solids

 Instructions

-200 grams (7 oz) dark chocolate
+200 grams (7 oz.) dark chocolate

 • When the ganache is fully cooled, it should be solid but not hard.
 Use to ice cakes, top cookies, or however you'd like.
 To fill tarts, etc. it should be poured into the crust while still liquid and then set.